 However, this is untrue, and re-cooking the ham or heating it won’t make it safe again.
 While it's true that heat kills bacteria, the heat doesn’t remove poisonous toxins that the bacteria leave behind.

-Overall, if you leave smoked foods sitting for hours, don’t reheat or re-cook, or you risk getting food poisoning.
+Overall, if you leave smoked or cooked food sitting for hours, don’t reheat or re-cook, or you risk getting food poisoning.

 Related Articles: